Skip to main content

 File and Folder Actions

-In terms of typical CRUD (Create, Read, Update, Delete) operations for files and folders, the Archive Only mode will allow only Create and Read operations.
-Because create and read operations are allowed, files and folders can be created, uploaded, copied, duplicated, listed, downloaded, and previewed.
-However, the prohibition on operations that update or delete means that files and folders cannot be updated, edited, modified, renamed, moved, overwritten or deleted.
+For typical CRUD (Create, Read, Update, Delete) operations, Archive Only Mode allows only Create and Read.
+Files and folders can be created, uploaded, copied, duplicated, listed, downloaded, and previewed.
+They cannot be updated, edited, modified, renamed, moved, overwritten, or deleted.

-While files and folders can be copied, a copy operation will only succeed if nothing is overwritten at the destination.
-You cannot perform a copy operation that will overwrite a file or folder.
+A copy operation succeeds only if nothing is overwritten at the destination.
+You cannot perform a copy operation that would overwrite a file or folder.

 Administrator Actions

-Only files and folders are read-only for a site in Archive Only mode, but Site Administrators can still perform regular management and configuration of the site.
-Configuration of features remains mostly unchanged except that any folders or files created by those features cannot be updated or deleted.
+The read-only restriction applies to files and folders.
+Site Administrators continue to manage and configure the site normally, except that any folders or files created by those features cannot be updated or deleted.

-For example, an Administrator will be able to create, update, and delete user accounts but will not be able to update or delete any files and folders associated with those user accounts.
+For example, an Administrator can create, update, and delete user accounts, but cannot update or delete any files and folders associated with those user accounts.

 Remote Server Mount

-Mounted remote servers, accessed via Files.com, will be affected by Archive Only Mode.
-Files and folders on the mounted remote server will be prohibited from being updated, overwritten, renamed, or deleted through Files.com.
+Mounted remote servers accessed through Files.com are subject to Archive Only Mode.
+Files and folders on the mounted remote server cannot be updated, overwritten, renamed, or deleted through Files.com.

 Sync

 Syncs are affected by Archive Only Mode.
 Files and folders on both the source and destination cannot be updated, overwritten, renamed, or deleted by a sync.
-When the destination folder of a sync is empty, the first sync will succeed but subsequent syncs will fail because destination files cannot be overwritten.
+When the destination folder of a sync is empty, the first sync succeeds, but subsequent syncs fail because destination files cannot be overwritten.

 Review the Sync Logs for errors generated when a Sync attempts to delete or modify a file or folder.